Deportations from East Prussia during World War I: Deportations

 In the occupied areas of East Prussia, Russians suspected civilians to be involved in resistance.
 The distrust was bolstered by cultural differences.
 For example, Germans owned and used bicycles that Russians associated with official or military business; Germans were also not accustomed to carrying passports or other identity papers.
 Local spies were used as scapegoats to justify military defeats.
 Additionally, the removal of adult males reduced the number of potential new recruits when the German army returned.
 The deportations started during the first Russian occupation, but were of smaller scale (at least 1,000 people) and targeted primarily men of military age.
-For example, out of 724 people deported from Königsberg area only 10 were not adult males.
+For example, out of 724 people deported from the Königsberg area only 10 were not adult males.
 Deportations during the second occupation grew in number, and included many children, women, and the elderly.
 In total, the deported people included about 4,000 women and 2,500 children.

-The people were herded on foot or transported using requisitioned wagons to train stations, mostly in Šiauliai but also in Vilnius, packed into cattle cars, and taken on weeks-long train journey into interior of Russia.
+The people were herded on foot or transported using requisitioned wagons to train stations, mostly in Šiauliai but also in Vilnius, packed into cattle cars, and taken on a weeks-long train journey into interior of Russia.
 The deportations were poorly organized and coordinated.
-Some Lutherans from Šiauliai area were deported as well when they were mistaken for Germans.
+Some Lutherans from the Šiauliai area were deported as well when they were mistaken for Germans.
 The officials were confused whether to treat them as refugees, deportees, civilian internees, or prisoners of war.
-Their condition was deplorable: many did not have basic necessities (such as money, food, warmer clothing), did not speak Russian, did not have any papers, and the Russian government had no organized plans to provide food for the journey or housing at the destination.
-There was no care taken to deport families together and many were split up.
-Due to cold, lack of food and medical care, many deportees died on the journey or soon after.
+Their condition was deplorable: many did not have basic necessities (such as money, food, warmer clothing), did not speak Russian, and did not have any papers, and the Russian government had no organized plans to provide food for the journey or housing at the destination.
+No care was taken to deport families together and many were split up.
+Due to cold and lack of food and medical care, many deportees died on the journey or soon after.
 For example, Prussian Lithuanian activist Martynas Jankus was deported at the end of 1914 together with his entire family to Bugulma.
 In his memoirs, he recounted four deaths even before reaching the train.
 His 85-year-old father and 4-year-old son died at the destination by mid-January 1915.
 In total, out of 350 deportees to Bugulma, 52 died.
 Felicija Bortkevičienė, who visited various deportees communities in 1916, estimated mortality rates of 15–20%.